t9md/atom-narrow/README.md

 - Provide narrowing UI like emacs-helm and unite/denite.vim.
 - But **not** aiming to become "can open anything from narrow-able UI" package.
 - Primal focus is on **code-navigation**.
-- Provider provide items, which you can narrow.
+- Provider provide items( e.g. by `search` files in project ), you can filter items by query to narrow down further.
-- Narrow-Ui is bound to active text-editor and synced.
-As you move cursor on active-editor, selected item on narrow-ui is synced.
+- As you move cursor on active-editor, **current** item on narrow-ui is automatically synced.
-- This **auto sync current-item to active editor's cursor** gives you invaluable context to keep focus on X.
-- You no longer lost like "What am I doing?
-Where am I?" while finding/editing `identifier` which are scattered across multiple files.
+- You no longer lost like "Where am I?" when you are working on multiple files.
-- Let narrow navigate next/previous item to aid your concentration.
+- Let narrow navigate to next/previous item to aid your concentration.
 - Edit with confidence for no-overlook by direct-edit( edit on `ag search result` on narrow-editor then apply changes to real-file ).
+- In mind
+  - keyboard navigation.
+  - [vim-mode-plus](https://atom.io/packages/vim-mode-plus) integration( I'm also maintainer of vim-mode-plus ).
+- For what can I use this?, See [Use case and flow of keystrokes](https://github.com/t9md/atom-narrow/issues/75).
+- Also see [Q&A](#qa) section at bottom of this README.

 # Roles in play.

-- `narrow-editor` or `narrow-ui`: handles user input and update narrowed item list.
+- `narrow-editor` or `narrow-ui`: filter items by query and render items.
-- `narrow-provider`: Provide items to narrow and action to jump to item selected.
+- `narrow-provider`: Provide items to narrow.

 ### overview